Note: January 2021 Updates below.

 Alongside the Paycheck Protection Program, the Economic Injury Disaster Loan (EIDL) is a possible way to help cover certain costs during this challenging time and you can apply now to receive this money through the SBA.
 You do not have to talk to a banker.
 Fill out an online application form through the SBA.
-Click here to access the application form.
+Click here to learn more and access the application form.

 Here are some key facts about this loan from the NAEYC’s fact sheet for child care providers:

 - The EIDL is a low-interest loan directly administered by the SBA for up to $2 million per business that can be extended for up to 30 years.
-Please note that high demand may mean that loans are approved at significantly lower amounts than $2 million.

 - The business must intend to use the loan for existing expenses that are otherwise difficult to pay at this time.
 While you can use it for payroll, it is a particularly good option if your business has debts outside of payroll that you need help covering.